What to Say When Someone is Terminally Ill

 What to say to someone who is terminally ill

 There are no perfect words in times like these, but by being there for your friend or loved one and making an effort to talk with them, your good intentions will shine through.
-These six ideas can help you start a meaningful conversation.
+Often offering some words of comfort can make a world of difference.

 1. “How are you feeling today?”